Immediate / First Aid

 Alternative treatment

-Cold-pack method
+Cold-pack method:

 · Apply a cold compress directly over the wound after the bitten site is cleaned.